What is Bioavailability?

 Topical administration means applying CBD to the surface of your skin, allowing the cannabinoids to absorb through the skin, or “dermal,” layer.

-Oral administration means swallowing CBD, allowing the cannabinoids to absorb into your bloodstream through the digestive tract (e.g., stomach, intestines, etc.).
+Oral administration means swallowing CBD oil capsules.
+Oral administration allows the cannabinoids to absorb into your bloodstream through the GI tract (e.g., stomach, intestines, etc.).

 Comparing Delivery Methods